Here's What's Behind Iran's Biggest Protests In Seven Years

 The widespread protests, likely organized through social media, began on Thursday with raucous demonstrations over the economic problems Iranians are currently facing.
 At least 50 people were arrested in the cities where protests took place.

-But the themes of the protests on Thursday and Friday quickly shifted, with the protesters — overwhelmingly in their teens, 20s and 30s — calling for freedom of political prisoners and even an end to the clerical regime.
-They chanted slogans drawn from the 2009 uprising that followed the disputed re-election of hardline president Mahmoud Ahmadinejad, sometimes even calling out Supreme Leader Ali Khamenei by name.
+But the themes of the protests on Thursday and Friday quickly shifted, with the protesters — overwhelmingly in their teens, twenties, and thirties — calling for freedom of political prisoners and even an end to the clerical regime.
+They chanted slogans drawn from the 2009 uprising that followed the disputed reelection of hardline president Mahmoud Ahmadinejad, sometimes even calling out Supreme Leader Ali Khamenei by name.

-“Seyed Ali (Khamenei), excuse us,” they chanted in the central city of Isfahan, in one of the numerous videos taken by protesters and uploaded to Twitter, Facebook, Instagram and Telegram.
+“Seyed Ali (Khamenei), excuse us,” they chanted in the central city of Isfahan, in one of the numerous videos taken by protesters and uploaded to Twitter, Facebook, Instagram, and Telegram.
 “Now we have to rise up.”

-Media is tightly controlled in Iran, and it remained difficult to measure the depth, scope and severity of the protests as night fell on Friday, but they suggested a layer of seething anger at both Khamenei, close to the hardliners, and the moderate president, Hassan Rouhani, who has been unable to deliver on promises of economic and social reform.
-This week police in Tehran announced they would ease up on arresting women for wearing immodest clothing, perhaps to cool tempers in anticipation of the protests.
+Media is tightly controlled in Iran, and it remained difficult to measure the depth, scope, and severity of the protests as night fell on Friday, but they suggested a layer of seething anger at both Khamenei, close to the hardliners, and the moderate president, Hassan Rouhani, who has been unable to deliver on promises of economic and social reform.
+This week, police in Tehran announced they would ease up on arresting women for wearing immodest clothing, perhaps to cool tempers in anticipation of the protests.

 “In general the frustration and anger that led to 2009 is still alive in society, and the crackdown has not made it disappear,” Omid Memarian, an independent Iran analyst and journalist based in New York told BuzzFeed News.
 “The causes of all that anger and frustration were never addressed by the government, by the state.
 They never addressed issues of equality, discrimination, lack of freedom and bad economic policies.”

-Inflation and unemployment have hobbled prospects for Iran’s youth, as well as the lower middle class.
+Inflation and unemployment have hobbled prospects for Iran’s youth, as well as the lower-middle class.
 One trigger for the protests appears to have been a spike in the price of eggs.

 Rouhani had vowed that the 2015 nuclear deal with the West would improve the country’s economy, but growth has fallen far short of expectations.
 Many of Iran’s economic problems are rooted in the control corrupt and incompetent hardliners have over levers of the economy, everything from the travel industry to imports and the gigantic energy sector.
 Rouhani has been unable to roll back corruption or tweak the economy without taking on the entrenched positions of the hardliners.